Holocaust denial: Finland

 Holocaust denial started in Finland almost immediately after the war, with many Finns who had been involved in the far-right and Nazi movements publishing articles questioning the Holocaust.
 Prominent early Finnish Holocaust deniers include professor C. A. J. Gadolin, CEO Carl-Gustaf Herlitz, architech Carl O. Nordling and ambassador Teo Snellman.
-In early 1970s, a Finnish translation of a pamphlet denying Holocaust written by Vera Oredsson was distributed in Finland.
+In early 1970s, a Finnish translation of a pamphlet denying the Holocaust written by Vera Oredsson was distributed in Finland.
 Pekka Siitoin's Patriotic Popular Front started distributing a Finnish translation of Richard Harwood's Did Six Million Really Die? in 1976.

-In the late 1980 and early 1990s, National Radical Party's newspaper Uusi Suunta wrote how the supposed Jewish owned media maligned fascism with Holocaust "sob stories" that "have never been proven" to undermine the nationalist movement.
+In the late 1980 and early 1990s, the newspaper Uusi Suunta published by the National Radical Party wrote how the supposed Jewish owned media maligned fascism with Holocaust "sob stories" that "have never been proven" to undermine the nationalist movement.
 One issue of Uusi Suunta stated that "The horrors of the concentration camps, that are not true by half, have been tied to the nationalist movement regardless of nationality."
 In the 1990s the party secretary of the National Democratic Party Olavi Koskela said that "the unbelievable Holocaust lies" enable the Jewish rulership over multicultural, multiracial and multilingual society.
 Finland - Fatherland's newspaper Kansallinen Rintama made similar arguments.

-Antisemitism has also experienced a resurgence after the Cold War, both in the internet and real life.
+Antisemitism has experienced a resurgence after the Cold War, both in the internet and real life.
 Medical Licentiate Vesa-Ilkka Laurio wrote a blog frequently denying the Holocaust and criticizing democracy from a Christian fundamentalist perspective.
-Swedenborgian Nova Hierosolyma-society's Uusi Jerusalem website also publishes Holocaust denial material, an article written by Erkki Kivilohkare claiming only 100,000 Jews died in the Holocaust.
-Another Swedenborgian fundamentalist Markku Juutinen has also denied holocaust in the Kumouksen ääni-magazine.
+Swedenborgian Nova Hierosolyma society's Uusi Jerusalem website also publishes Holocaust denial material, an article written by Erkki Kivilohkare claiming only 100,000 Jews died in the Holocaust.
+Another Swedenborgian fundamentalist Markku Juutinen has also denied holocaust in the Kumouksen ääni magazine.